ashiagarwal73/JavaPrograms/README.md

 ## Problem 12:

 Given an array of positive numbers, find the maximum sum of a subsequence with the constraint that no 2 numbers in the sequence should be adjacent in the array.

+## Problem 13:
+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

+## Problem 14:
+Given an integer array nums, find the contiguous subarray within an array (containing at least one number) which has the largest product.